 Shark vs Dyson: Pet Hair

 In regards to Dyson, hair is collected, but long strands will wrap.
-The pet attachments found on Animal Dyson Outsize and V15 Detect feature the newly introduced hair screw tool which aims to reduce hair wrap around the brush roll with its mini-motorized anti-tangle conical brushbar.
-They work and are great for cleaning upholstery and small items, and we hope to see them available on more models going forward.
+On the floor heads, discreet hair removal vanes automatically clear hair from the brush bar and the brushbar has a conical design to also spiral hair off and into the dust bin.
+The pet attachments found on the Dyson Outsize+ and V15 Detect feature the newly introduced hair screw tool which aims to reduce hair wrap around the brush roll with its mini-motorized anti-tangle conical brushbar.
+They work and are great for cleaning upholstery and small items.

 Shark vs Dyson: Dust Bin